cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <i>string</i>
 </td>
 <td>
-   <p>StorageClass to use for database data (<code>PGDATA</code>).
+   <p>StorageClass to use for PVCs.
 Applied after
 evaluating the PVC template, if available.
-If not specified, generated PVCs will be satisfied by the default storage class
+If not specified, the generated PVCs will use the default storage class</p>
-TODO: update the comment</p>
 </td>
 </tr>
 <tr><td><code>size</code><br/>